Green-Software-Foundation/sci/Software_Carbon_Intensity/Software_Carbon_Intensity_Specification.md

 You MAY need to use a mixture of both for some components in your application using real-world measurements and for others using a lab-based model of `R`.
 However, you MUST use a consistent choice of `R` across all your components.

+### Comparing a SCI Score to a Baseline
+When taking an action to reduce the carbon intensity of a piece of software, the intensity SHOULD be compared to a baseline.
+The baseline MUST be calculated using an indentical methodology to how the proposed SCI was calculated, except excluding the proposed action(s).
+The measurements, assumptions, models, functional unit, etc. MUST remain the same between the baseline and proposed SCI.

+[placeholder]

 ## Core Characteristics

 As the SCI specification matures and develops, these core characteristics MUST remain true.